roanurquhart/spotify-playlist-generator/README.md

-# `Spotify Playlist Generator`
-A full stack application that leverages the Spotify API to create interesting playlists.

 # Quick Start Guide
 There are a few steps you need to perform in order to start using the `Spotify Playlist Generator`.